Achieve Academic Excellence with Our Verified Work Report Service Read more >

 Arguments Used in the MLDA Essay

-In an argumentative essay, the author starts with stating the thesis statement, which helps readers to understand the author’s standpoint.
+In an argumentative essay, the author starts by stating the thesis statement, which helps readers to understand the author’s standpoint.
 The author can decide to write the thesis in the introduction section or as a statement in itself.
 However, the author in this essay does not take a specific stand as to whether the age should be reduced or increased.
-The author only points out that the minimum legal drinking age, in the U.S. should be reconsidered.
+The author only points out that the minimum legal drinking age in the U.S. should be reconsidered.

 The author also observes that the accident fatalities are not entirely because of alcohol consumption by young people.
-He supports this through statistics from the European countries where the minimum legal drinking age is below 21 years.
+He supports this through statistics from European countries where the minimum legal drinking age is below 21 years.
 However, the declining rate of accidents is lower in the United States than in Europe.
 Transportation experts agree that higher MDLAs are not the most significant factor in curbing road fatalities among young people.
-In fact, “it must be conceded that an MLDA of 21 does not in and of itself result in lower-traffic fatalities than does a lower age limit”.
+In fact, “it must be conceded that an MLDA of 21 does not in and of itself result in lower traffic fatalities than a lower age limit”.
 The author articulates this paragraph very well, making it easy for the readers to understand.

 Our Benefits